CONTENTS

 immediately.

-Goudy: — This bill is committed to
+Speaker Goudy: This bill is committed to the

-the Committee of the Whole on Bills.
+Committee of the Whole on Bills.

-Clerk: — Committee of the Whole on
+Deputy Clerk: Committee of the Whole on Bills.

-item of business before the committee is Bill No. 41, The Heritage
+committee is Bill No. 41, The Heritage Recognition (From Many Peoples,

-title, is that agreed?
+Strength) Act.
+Clause 1, short title, is that agreed?

+Some Hon.
+Members: Agreed.

+Deputy Chair Keisig: Carried.

+1 to 7 inclusive agreed to.]

+His Majesty, by and with the advice and consent of the Legislative Assembly of

+(From Many Peoples, Strength) Act.

 Hon.
-Members: — Agreed.

-Chair Keisig: —

-[Clauses 1 to 7 inclusive

-advice and consent of the Legislative Assembly of Saskatchewan, enacts as

-Strength) Act.

-Alana Ross: —
+Alana Ross:

 I move that the committee report the bill without amendment.

-committee report Bill No. 41 without amendment.
-Is that agreed?
+It has been moved that the committee report Bill No. 41 without amendment.

+Some Hon.
+Members: Agreed.

 Hon.
-Members: — Agreed.

-Alana Ross: —
+Alana Ross:

 Mr. Chair, I move that the committee rise, report progress, and ask for leave